-Amidst the ongoing political negotiations and obsessive media coverage of the “fiscal cliff,” many politicians and economists are pleading for a re-branding of the term.
-Whether or not it should be re-dubbed a fiscal slope, gradual fiscal slope, fiscal curve, taxmageddon, austerity crisis, or other less exaggeratory terms is a matter of opinion; but it doesn’t take an expert to realize that the mandatory budget cuts and tax hikes that will go into place at year-end unless a deficit reduction deal is struck isn’t quite the doomsday that the word “cliff” implies.
-As Ed Ardeni, president and chief investment strategist for institutional investor advisory Yardeni Research put it: ”We’re not going to fall off the edge of the earth at the beginning of next year.
+While Congress and the media obsess over the “fiscal cliff,” many politicians and economists are pleading for a re-branding of the term.
+Whether or not it should be re-dubbed a “fiscal slope,” “gradual fiscal slope,” “fiscal curve,” “taxmageddon,” “austerity crisis,” or other less exaggeratory term/phrase is a matter of opinion; but it doesn’t take an expert to realize that the mandatory budget cuts and tax hikes that take effect at year-end unless a deficit reduction deal is struck isn’t quite the doomsday that the word “cliff” implies.
+As Ed Ardeni, president and chief investment strategist for institutional investor advisory Yardeni Research, put it: “We’re not going to fall off the edge of the earth at the beginning of next year.
 When you fall off a cliff you die.
 So it’s a bit of an exaggeration to say that’s what we’re facing here.”
 Similarly, Sen. Bernie Sanders (I-Vt.), noted that even if we go past the deadline by a month or two, “I don’t think a whole lot of people will know the difference…it’s not like something cataclysmic happens on Dec.
 31.”

 So what’s all the fuss about?
 It’s true that over the long-term, if a deal is not reached, the economy could find itself in another recession.
-The CBO estimates that by the end of 2013 unemployment would jump to 9.1%, real GDP would decline by 0.5% and the average taxpayer would be burdened with a $3,500 tax hike.
+The CBO estimates that by the end of 2013 unemployment would jump to 9.1%, real GDP would decline by 0.5%, and the average taxpayer would be burdened with a $3,500 tax hike.
 However, missing the deadline does not mean that this scenario would be irreparable.
 Lawmakers could still enact legislation after Dec.
 31 and cut taxes retroactively to account for any increase taxpayers experienced in the previous month(s).
-No one is arguing this is an ideal situation, but some on the left fear that the armageddon scenario that a “fiscal cliff” implies is pushing a Republican agenda for massive spending cuts in welfare programs; using a term such as austerity crisis, as Washington Post and Bloomberg columnist Ezra Klein prefers, would make it less easy to justify these cuts.
-Herein lies another failure in Democratic messaging, akin to Obamacare over the Affordable Health Care Act, entitlement programs over welfare programs and referring to the wealthy as job-creators.
-If “fiscal cliff,” is a Republican invention though, it’s not working well – as recent polls suggest most Americans would pin the blame for a failure to reach an agreement on Congressional Republicans.
+No one is arguing this is an ideal situation, but some on the left fear that the apocalyptic story that a “fiscal cliff” implies is pushing a Republican agenda for massive spending cuts in welfare programs; using a term like austerity crisis, as Washington Post and Bloomberg columnist Ezra Klein prefers, would make it less easy to justify these cuts.
+The “fiscal cliff” rhetoric could prove to be another failure in Democratic messaging, akin to Obamacare over the Affordable Health Care Act, or job-creators over the one percent.
+If “fiscal cliff,” is a Republican invention though, it’s not working well — recent polls suggest most Americans would pin the blame for a failure to reach an agreement on Congressional Republicans.

-Now, this isn’t to say that all Democrats hate using “fiscal cliff,” or that all Republicans embrace the term.
+The above is not to suggest that all Democrats hate using “fiscal cliff,” or that all Republicans embrace the term.
 Rep. John Shimkus (R-Ill) says that, “People are trying to scare us that it’s a cliff.
 I think people believe it’s a cliff, but I don’t know if you really know until you jump off.”
 On the other hand, Democratic Rep. Jim Moran says, “Just keep calling it a cliff so we can get people to put the brakes on and come up with a reasonable way to stop the train of going in the direction it’s going,” and retiring Senate Budget Committee Chairman Kent Conrad (D-ND) adds, “I think it does communicate that you’re at a defining moment here.”
 Even President Obama uses the term casually, as does his chairman of the White House Council of Economic Advisors, Alan Krueger, albeit in a less dire context than most.

 One party that is undoubtedly obsessed with the “fiscal cliff” is the media.
-Dropping the term now would surely decrease ratings as audiences have become familiar and obsessive with it, so it’s unlikely they’ll change their rhetoric anytime soon.
-Politico.com highlights some examples of the media’s flaunting of “cliff” rhetoric: “MSNBC has flashed ‘Fiscal Cliffhanger’ across its screen as it dissects the issue.
+Dropping the term now could decrease interest in the subject, as audiences have become familiar with it, so it’s unlikely they’ll change their rhetoric anytime soon.
+POLITICO highlights some examples of the media’s flaunting of “cliff” rhetoric: “MSNBC has flashed ‘Fiscal Cliffhanger’ across its screen as it dissects the issue.
 CNBC has a ‘Call to Action’ special report on its website — subtitled ‘America’s looming economic crisis.’”
-Even this blog is guilty — we’ve added a “Fiscal Cliff,” category for our posts and considered (although the idea was dropped after this post) changing our Federal Income Tax Filing Milestone on the home page to a fiscal cliff countdown.
+Even this blog is guilty — we’ve added a “Fiscal Cliff,” category for our posts and considered (although the idea was dropped after this post) changing our Federal Income Tax Filing Milestone on our home page to a fiscal cliff countdown.

 With less then a month before the deadline, the “cliff” metaphor is here to stay.
 “The impression has already been created, and if it’s unfavorable, we’ve got it now, and I think we’re saddled with it,” said Rep. John Conyers (D-MI).